iExecBlockchainComputing/iexec-node/docker/server-master/README.md

 - copy XWHEP worker and client Debian packages from the running container to host.

-These Debian packages can avantageoulsy be used with [docker/worker](../worker) and [docker/client](../client) to launch Docker containers that connect to the XWHEP server inside its container.
+These Debian packages can avantageoulsy be used with [docker/worker](../worker) and [docker/client](../client) to create and launch Docker containers that connect to the XWHEP server inside its container.